Catecholamine Fractionation, Free, Plasma

 Specimen Required Defines the optimal specimen.
 This field describes the type of specimen required to perform the test and the preferred volume to complete testing.
 The volume allows automated processing, fastest throughput and, when indicated, repeat or reflex testing.

-Collection Container/Tube: Catecholamine tubes containing EDTA-sodium metabisulfite solution (Supply T066) (tubes have a 6-month expiration time)
+Supplies: Catecholamine tubes containing EDTA-sodium metabisulfite solution (T066) (tubes have a 6-month expiration time)

 Submission Container/Tube: Plastic vial